pkoning2/ddcmp/doc/api.md

 The framer appears to the host as an Ethernet interface.
 The interface hardware address is hardcoded aa-00-03-04-05-06 (an unused address from a range assigned to DEC and then rendered obsolete by IEEE 802 -- see `ether-i.pdf`).
 The framer itself then appears as another Ethernet node connected to that NIC, with hardcoded address aa-00-03-04-05-07.

 Communication with the framer uses raw Ethenet packets with protocol type is 60-06 (DEC protocol type assigned to "Customer use").
+Following the protocol type is a payload length field, 2 bytes little endian, following the common pattern of many Digital protocols (like DECnet).
+This allows the frames to be padded to the minimum Ethernet size; USB does not require this but SIMH does.

 The payload of these Ethernet packets is either a DDCMP frame, or a command/status packet.
 The encoding is slightly different for inbound (received data to host) vs. outbound (transmitted data from host).